GreyLimit/encode_decoder/README.md

 `{F f}` tells the program how to decorate/format the name when outputting it.

-`{I c c c ... n}` provides a binary description of a single instruction where 'c' (repeated as required) is the binary description of the opcode, each element with a number of bits as specified by the S record.
+`{I c c c ... n}` provides a binary description of a single instruction where 'c' (repeated as required) is the binary description of the opcode, each element with a number of bits as specified by the Z record.
 Where bits are arguments to the opcode then letters or periods MUST be used instead of '0' or '1'.

 So what does it output?
 It outputs a binary decision tree enabling a reasonably efficient lookup of the actual instruction.
 The fields in each record represent the index number of the opcode element to be checked, the bit mask giving the bit to be checked in that word, the number of records to 'move down' if the bit tested is 1, and finally an instruction name.
 If the bit tested was 0 then simply move to the next record.
 A leaf node (ie a successful instruction decode) is indicated by the bit mask being zero.